HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 I've worked through documentation projects both ways, with and without a plan.
-Creating a plan ahead of time forced me to think through the goals, non-goals, audience, use cases, architecture, tasks, and timelines, allowing me to be more agile when things went awry—which they often do.
+Creating a plan ahead of time forced me to think through the goals, non-goals, audience, use cases, architecture, tasks, timelines, and more, allowing me to be more agile when things went awry—which they often do.

 Here's a [doc plan template](https://todhilton.com/technicalwriting/doc-plan-template/) that I created for myself and use regularly, which combines aspects I liked